lucasdupin/game-theory-of-life/project_report.md

 Actions that a being can execute:

-* Moving each leg to a chosen direction (top, right, bottom, left)
+* Move to a chosen direction (top, right, bottom, left, wait)
 * Eating
 * Reproducing